Skip to main content

 Upon successful completion of educational programmes provided by secondary schools, pupils can achieve:

-• Full secondary general education (ISCED 344) completed by the school-leaving examination (“Maturita”); the certificate of the achieved level of education is the Certificate of School-leaving Examination.
+• Full secondary general education (ISCED 344) completed by the school-leaving examination ('Maturita'); the certificate of the achieved level of education is the Certificate of School-leaving Examination.

-Pupils who completed secondary education by the final examination or the school-leaving examination and want to acquire further qualification can attend the follow-up forms of vocational education, which include:
+Pupils who completed secondary education by the final examination or the school-leaving examination ('Maturita') and want to acquire further qualification can attend the follow-up forms of vocational education, which include:

 2. post-secondary study,

-3. shortened courses.
+3. shortened study.

 The post-secondary study is divided as follows: